-- Consortium to lower obesity in Chicago’s children (CLOCC): http://www.clocc.net (for training module, go to “health professionals section”, then go to clinical management)
+- Consortium to lower obesity in Chicago’s children (CLOCC): for the training module, go to “health professionals section”, then go to clinical management

-- Interesting info on calories and nutrition: https://www.choosemyplate.gov/
+- Choose my Plate and other interesting info on calories and nutrition

 Databases and Statistics

-- Behavior: Youth Risk Behavior Surveillance System (YRBSS) monitors priority health-risk behaviors and the prevalence of obesity and asthma among youth and young adults.
-The YRBSS includes a national school-based survey conducted by the Centers for Disease Control and Prevention (CDC) and state, territorial, tribal, and local surveys conducted by state. http://www.cdc.gov/HealthyYouth/yrbs/index.htm
+- Youth Risk Behavior Surveillance System (YRBSS) monitors priority health-risk behaviors and the prevalence of obesity and asthma among youth and young adults.

-- Substances: Monitoring the Future Study (www.monitoringthefuture.org ): ongoing study of the behaviors, attitudes, and values of American secondary school students, college students, and young adults.
+- Monitoring the Future Study: ongoing study of the behaviors, attitudes, and values of American secondary school students, college students, and young adults.
 Each year, approximately 50,000 8th, 10th and 12th grade students are surveyed (12th graders since 1975, and 8th and 10th graders since 1991).
-Volume I of the annual MTF report focuses on secondary school students and Volume II focuses on college students and young adults.